tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 There are some changes in flow UI/ some new nodes, etc.
 In order to move to this new version - update your  [package.json](package.json) and re-deploy app in BlueMix git.<br>
-for local installations - you just need to follow instructions from http://nodered.org/docs/getting-started/upgrading.html
+for local installations - you just need to follow instructions from http://nodered.org/docs/getting-started/upgrading.html This update will also bring you new UI 2.0 version.
+Still early preview and not fully functional.

 06/21/2016
 ------------